 A dungeon.

-That was what Nao had said.
+That was what the alpha had said.

 But YooJin only knew of dungeons through old comics and cartoons.
-Dungeons there, were medieval prisons made of dark stone walls, hanging chains, and the awful stench of unwashed bodies.
+Dungeons there were medieval prisons made of dark stone walls, hanging chains, and the awful stench of unwashed bodies.

 This was nothing like that.